-The AAS program provides up to 44 credits toward the educational requirement for the National Council for Interior Design Qualification (NCIDQ) licensing exam.
+The AAS program provides up to 44 credits of coursework toward the educational requirements of the Council for Interior Design Qualifications (CIDQ) Examination and those for New York State Certified Interior Designer licensure.
 Although licensure is not required in order to practice interior design, some graduates choose to obtain a license.
-If you wish to pursue licensure, refer to the NCIDQ website for detailed information about educational requirements for the exam.
+If you wish to pursue licensure, refer to the

 In the program, you take three design studios focusing on residential, retail, workplace, and hospitality interiors.
 You learn the theory and practice of interior design through conceptual investigations of space, research on sustainability and materials,